CPVC Ball Valve 3-Way Union 2"

 |Country of Origin (subject to change): United States|

-Rely on this ball valve from Chemtrol for system control and leak protection.
+This ball valve from NIBCO is a reliable shut-off valve for a number of systems.
 This top-of-the-line ball valve is equipped with a 2-piece valve structure.
 It also has a 3-way true union body style and a Socket x Socket x Socket connection.
+The ball is made of CPVC.
+The ball valve has a maximum pressure of 150 psi CWP.
+The handle is made of PVC material.
 The seat is made of PTFE material.
 The body is made of CPVC material.
+Features of this ball valve include: flow may be directed from the branch center-inlet to one side run-outlet (at the 0 degrees stop position), then to shut-off (at the 90 degrees position), and then to the opposite side run-outlet (at the 180 degrees stop position).
+It includes a full port.
 The handle type is: lever.
-It has a 1-piece stem stem made of PVC.
-The ball valve has a maximum pressure of 150 psi CWP.
-The temperature range is from 73 degrees to 210 degrees F. The handle is made of PVC material.
 It fits a pipe size of 2".
-Features of this ball valve include: flow may be directed from the branch center-inlet to one side run-outlet (at the 0 degrees stop position), then to shut-off (at the 90 degrees position), and then to the opposite side run-outlet (at the 180 degrees stop position).
-The ball is made of CPVC.
-It includes a full port.
+The temperature range is from 73 degrees to 210 degrees F. It has a 1-piece stem stem made of PVC.
 Standards include: ASTM F-437.

 Restrictions and Compliance